bacalhau-project/bacalhau/integration/flyte/DEPLOYMENT.md

 ## Certificate manager

 Please proceed by following all GCP (GKE) instructions linked above up to the "SSL Certificate" section.
-You shall use the following updated manifest instead.
+You shall use the (updated) manifest below.

 cert-issuer.yaml: